tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/image.md

 and 3-D tensors as input and output.
 4-D tensors are for batches of images, 3-D tensors for individual images.

-Other resizing Ops only support 3-D individual images as input:
+Other resizing Ops only support 4-D batches of images as input:
 [`resize_area`](#resize_area), [`resize_bicubic`](#resize_bicubic),
 [`resize_bilinear`](#resize_bilinear),
 [`resize_nearest_neighbor`](#resize_nearest_neighbor).